Helston Flora Day

 Santa’s sleigh in the sky

-With a couple of minutes’ patience scanning the sky to the south and southwest and a little luck they’ll see Santa’s sleigh heading home!
+With a little luck and a couple of minutes’ patience scanning the sky to the south and southwest they’ll see Santa’s sleigh heading home!
+It will appear in the west and take about 4 minutes to transit.

 Find out more.